browserstack/api/README.md

   DELETE  /worker/:id

 The id is the id returned when you first created the worker.
 Once called the browser instance will be immediately terminated and will no longer be accessible.

+## Getting results
+This is the easiest way to fetch results given by the worker.
+Every worker instance is given an extra method to the `window` object called `postMessage` which if called all arguments of which will be placed on a stack which are fetch-able using this HTTP call.

+  GET /worker/:id

+> NOTE!
+Once you've fetched the results they'll be removed from the stack.
+It's therefore recommended to poll this method.

+### Response
+The response is JSON encoded array containing all the posted data being stored on the stack, for example:

+      HTTP/1.1 200 Success
+      Content-Type: application/json
+      X-API-Version: 1

+      [ 'hello', 'world', 'foo', 'bar' ]

+If the stack is empty an empty array `[]` is returned.

+#### Example Flow

+      Worker:
+      window.postMessage('hello');
+      window.postMessage('bob');

+      Client:
+      GET /worker/:id
+        -> [ "hello", "bob" ]

+      Worker:
+      window.postMessage({ foo: 'bar'});

+      Client:
+      GET /worker/:id
+        -> [ { "foo": "bar" } ]